 The brief burning sensation you may feel in your eyes is commonly due to a minor irritation that disappears once your tears wash it out.
 However, if the burning sensation persists for more than a few hours, it may indicate a severe problem such as Pink Eye (conjunctivitis), Dry Eyes, Blepharitis or an allergic reaction.

 The only way to diagnose and treat burning eyes is by visiting your eye doctor.
-If you feel a persistent burning sensation in your eyes, talk to Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Dry Eye Center at Drs.
+If you feel a persistent burning sensation in your eyes, talk to our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates, who will provide you with the relief you need.